redgreenshift/FavoritesSorter/README.md

 ## How it works

 Enter your favorite TV shows, movies, books (etc) in the text box, one per line, then click **Sort**.
 The program asks you which of the two you prefer, building a sorted list.
-Two algorithms are available:

-- **Linear merge sort** — compares adjacent elements in each partition as it merges.
-- **Binary merge sort** — uses binary search to find where each element belongs, reducing the number of comparisons in some cases.

 ## Features